 Beauty Blog More Beauty Blog

-One of the main skin disorders that affects people in the Caribbean is hyperpigmentation (uneven skin tone and dark spots).
-Many skin problems and medical conditions can lead to hyperpigmentation including the aftermath of acne, razor bumps, chemical irritation, eczema, electrolysis, allergic reactions, abrasive scrubs, certain medications, oral contraceptives, pregnancy, obesity, thyroid disease, waxing, sunburn, insect bites, tampering with the skin, tweezing, surgical procedures and the list goes on.
+Many skin problems and medical conditions can lead to hyperpigmentation including the aftermath of acne, razor bumps, melasma, chemical irritation, eczema, electrolysis, allergic reactions, abrasive scrubs, certain prescription medications such as oral contraceptives, pregnancy and hormones, obesity, thyroid disease, waxing, sunburn, insect bites, picking, wiping the eyes, tampering with the skin, trauma, tweezing, surgical procedures, and chemical peels.

-Hormonal and post-inflammatory hyperpigmentation can be improved dramatically with light acid peels, conservative use of topical alpha hydroxy acids, and retinoids in formulations containing hydroquinone and other brighteners, sun avoidance and diligent use of non- comedogenic full-spectrum sunblock suited to your skin type.
+Hormonal and post-inflammatory hyperpigmentation can be improved dramatically with light acid peels, conservative use of topical alpha hydroxy acids and formulations containing hydroquinone and other brighteners.

-Skin lighteners, and brighteners (which are hydroquinone-free for those with sensitivities) both contain the skin smoothing, penetrating capabilities of glycolic and lactic acids; the clarifying and skin brightening properties of kojic and azelaic acids; and the free-radical vitamin C. The new hydroquinone-free brighteners may be used if you are allergic to hydroquinone, or after the maximum benefits of a three month treatment cycle of a 2% hydroquinone lightener is completed.
+Skin lighteners, and brighteners (which are hydroquinone-free for those with sensitivities) both contain skin smoothing, penetrating capabilities of glycolic and lactic acids.
+Clarifying and skin brightening properties of kojic acids and the free-radical vitamin C. Hydroquinone-free brighteners may be used if you are allergic to hydroquinone, or after the maximum benefits of a three-month treatment cycle of a 2% hydroquinone lightener is completed.

-The key to controlling hyperpigmentation includes addressing specific lifestyle and medical issues.
+The key to controlling hyperpigmentation includes addressing specific lifestyles and medical issues.
 Hormones, pregnancy, unchecked acne flare-ups, sun exposure, over scrubbing and allergic reactions are only a few of the many factors that can make or break any dark spot lightening program.
-The exact cause of the skin disorder, and the aggravating factors that worsen it, must be addressed before pigmentation problems can be improved.
+The exact cause of the skin disorder and the aggravating factors that causes it must be addressed before pigmentation problems can be improved.

-For maximum results it is important to get regular treatments and peels every two weeks and get refills on your products before you run out so you don’t have to start all over again.
+For maximum results it is important to get regular treatments and make sure to use the correct products for your skin.
 Always remember to avoid the sun.
 Remember that the sun will penetrate your car windshield and even the clouds on an overcast day so never leave the house without your sunblock!